 - One-Letter Name: Guess who.
 No, the first twenty-five guesses don't count.

 - Although technically his name is actually Z-4195, because some (though not all?) worker ants have serial numbers for names.

 - One-Word Title: A pun on "Ants", and Ant Z, the protagonist, so sort of a Protagonist Title.

 - Pair the Spares: Weaver and Azteca.

-- Product Placement: Pepsi, Mountain Dew, and Reebok make appearances, albeit believable and unobtrusive ones.
+- Product Placement: Pepsi, Mountain Dew, Mr. Goodbar, and Reebok make appearances, albeit believable and unobtrusive ones.

 - The Purge: Mandible's Evil Plan is to wipe out all the workers and the queen, so he could make a new colony filled with soldiers.
-Wiping out the soldiers loyal to the queen was the first step.
+Wiping out the soldiers loyal to the queen in a pointless war with termites is the first step.

 - Rebellious Princess: Bala.

 - Red Herring: The picnic is not Insectopia.

 - Refusal of the Call: At first, Z laughs when he hears the legend of Insectopia.